 At Front Lawn Primary Academy we have a wide range of pastoral support through our wellbeing team.
-This includes a Home / School Link worker, Learning Mentors and a Nurture Group.
+This includes a Home/School Link worker, Learning Mentors and Nurture Sessions.
+We also have access to a counsellor for specific cases.
 A range of interventions are used to support pupils with social skills, behaviour management and emotional wellbeing.
 If you are concerned about your child’s emotional wellbeing please speak to their teacher or a member of the wellbeing team.

 What specialist services or expertise are available at, or accessed by the school?

-What training have staff supporting pupils with SEND had, or receiving?
+What training have staff supporting pupils with SEND had, or are receiving?